FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 As this example shows, getting ready for a migration consists of many tiny choices and design decisions.
 Make sure you understand the data model for your users before you start the migration.

 If you have the option of storing arbitrary key value data in the new system, serialize the user object from the old system and store it there.
-The old user model may be helpful in the future because if there were data that mistranslated, you'll have the original copy.
+The old user model may be helpful in the future because if there was mistranslated data, you'll have the original copy.

 You'll also want to think about relationships between users and other objects.
 Groups, roles, historical data, and anything else the old system has tied to users.
 Make sure you know where this data is coming from, if it can be discarded, and if not, where it will end up.
 Perhaps it will be migrated to the new system, perhaps to a different datastore.